ConduitIO/conduit/docs/pipeline_semantics.md

 ### Messages are delivered in order

-Since messages are passed between nodes in channels and a node only processes one message at a time, it is guaranteed that messages will flow through the Conduit pipeline in the same order as they are received by the source.
+Since messages are passed between nodes in channels and a node only processes one message at a time, it is guaranteed that messages will flow through the Conduit pipeline in the same order that was produced by the source.

 There are two caveats:

-- If a pipeline contains multiple source connectors then the order of two messages coming from different connectors is nondeterministic.
+- If a pipeline contains multiple source connectors, the order of two messages coming from different connectors is nondeterministic.
 Messages coming from the same source connector are still guaranteed to retain their order.
-- If a dead letter queue is configured then negatively acknowledged messages will be removed from the stream while the pipeline will be kept running, thus impacting the order of messages.
+- If a dead letter queue is configured, negatively acknowledged messages will be removed from the stream while the pipeline will keep running, thus impacting the order of messages.

 The order guarantee only holds inside of Conduit.
 Once a message reaches a destination connector, it is allowed to buffer messages and batch write them to 3rd party systems.
 Normally the connector would retain the order, although we can't